Hermanos (Breaking Bad): Plot

-Gus goes to see Hector in the nursing home and asks him, cryptically, if today is the day.
-A flashback to 1989 in Mexico shows Gus and Max, his business partner and boyfriend, meeting with Hector, Bolsa, and their boss, Don Eladio.
-Gus and Max pitch their meth scheme to Eladio in hopes of going into business with the cartel.
-Max, who is a biochemist and chemical engineer, produces the meth, and the pair sell it out of their restaurant, named Los Pollos Hermanos after Gus and Max.
-Although Eladio likes the idea, he feels Gus has disrespected him by giving meth "samples" to Eladio's henchmen in order to manipulate him into a meeting.
-Moreover, Eladio wonders what Gus' purpose is in the business if Max is the cook of the high-grade meth.
-Before Gus can explain, Hector shoots Max through the head and forces Gus to lie down and look his dead partner in the eyes.
-Eladio tells Gus that the only reason Gus is alive and Max is not is because Eladio knows who Gus really is, and warns him that he is "not in Chile anymore."
-In the present day, Gus tells Hector to look him in the eyes, but Hector refuses.
-"Maybe next time," Gus says, and leaves Hector, who is fuming in his wheelchair.
+Gus visits Hector in the nursing home.
+A flashback shows Gus and Max meeting with Hector, Bolsa, and Don Eladio.
+Gus and Max pitch their meth scheme to Eladio.
+Max, a chemical engineer, produces the meth, and Max and Gus sell it out of their restaurant, Los Pollos Hermanos.
+Eladio feels Gus was disrespectful by giving meth "samples" to Eladio's henchmen in order to manipulate Eladio into a meeting.
+Hector shoots Max through the head and forces Gus to look him in the eyes as he bleeds into Eladio's swimming pool.
+Eladio tells Gus the only reason he is still alive is because Eladio knows who he really is, and warns him that he is "not in Chile anymore."

+In the present, Gus tells Hector to look him in the eyes, but Hector refuses.
+"Maybe next time," Gus says before departing.

 Production

 "Hermanos" was the first episode to delve into Gus Fring's backstory, although much remains unexplained about the character's past in Chile, which Gus seems anxious to keep concealed.
 Series creator Vince Gilligan has said Gus was likely involved in the military dictatorship of General Augusto Pinochet, but the writing staff had deliberately not determined the entire backstory.
 Gilligan said he believed this would make Gus a more interesting and mysterious character, while simultaneously allowing the writers greater flexibility in writing for him in future episodes.